Maikel Garcia Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.99 team ERA that ranks ninth among all league pitching staffs.
+- The Yankees' 3.98 team ERA ranks ninth among all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Yankees pitchers combine to give up 192 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Schmidt (9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched) goes for his 10th victory when he gets the start for the Yankees, his 32nd of the season.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts in 100 2/3 innings pitched.

-- The righty last appeared on Monday against the Arizona Diamondbacks, when he went four innings, allowing two earned runs while giving up three hits.
+- The right-hander last pitched on Tuesday against the Toronto Blue Jays, when he tossed six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.